-If you use the products as directed in the right locations, they are very effective at preventing accidental injuries.
+Using the products as directed in the right locations is very effective at preventing accidental injuries.
 Whether it is the sharp corner of a coffee table or the rock ledge of a fireplace, a tight-fitting edge guard can make all the difference between a nothing bump and a need for stitches.
-The two common ways edge guards can fail is an improper installation where the guard is not being used for its designed purpose or it was installed without prepping the area properly, both of which can result in adhesive failure or unprotected areas and unintentional injuries.
+The two common ways edge guards can fail is an improper installation where the guard is not being used for its designed purpose, or it was installed without prepping the area properly, both of which can result in adhesive failure or unprotected areas and unintentional injuries.

 The second failure comes when kids spend time picking, pulling, or playing with the foam edging that acts as a magnet for some little ones who find the puffy foam irresistible, much like a moth to a flame.
 For this reason, we encourage parents to monitor little ones and redirect them to other activities should the bumpers become too intriguing.
 Preventing excessive play, picking, or pulling on the foam will increase the childproof device's longevity and decrease the chances of potential harm.

-Childproofing is not the fun part of parenthood, but it is necessary depending on your lifestyle and your child.
-You'll likely need to make an effort to utilize childproofing products, which can effectively help you prevent potential injuries or death.
+Childproofing is not the fun part of parenthood, but it is necessary.
+Depending on your lifestyle and your child, you'll likely need to make an effort to utilize childproofing products, which can help you prevent potential injuries or death.
 Children on the move explore everything, and while nothing takes the place of adult supervision, any childproofing can be a huge help.
 Finding great edge guards and corner protectors can give you a leg up on keeping your little one safe from the potential head and eye injuries commonly sustained from falling into sharp edges and corners.
 We've tested many of the top-rated options to help you find the protection you need for almost any application and budget.